 The Adjustable Block Program was first established in 2018 in order to incentivize solar adoption.
-The program pays solar system owners a lump sum based on the expected production of their solar installations for the first 15 years of operation.
-The payments are given in exchange for the Renewable Energy Credits (RECs) the system is expected to generate.
+The program establishes a method by which intermediaries known as Approved Vendors purchase RECs from solar system owners based on the expected production of their solar installations for the first 15 years of operation.

 In December 2020, the program ran out of funds, and homeowners who installed solar panels since then have been placed on a waitlist in case further funding was approved.
 That time has now come!

 Buried deep on page 341 of the final CEJA bill is a section that re-establishes and expands the ABP, and will provide funding for everyone on the waitlist and then some.
 We’ll focus only on the residential program here, as SolarReviews is a resource for homeowners.

 Below is a table with information about the prices paid for each REC under the re-opened ABP, and an estimate of the number of RECs that will be produced by the average-sized (6.4-kW) solar system in Illinois.

 A REC is awarded for every megawatt-hour (MWh) generated by a system.
 In Illinois, each kilowatt (kW) of solar panels can generate about 1.37 MWh of electricity per year.